kostmetallist/heuristics-classifier/heuristics_engine/README.md

 of workflow initiated by root level `run.sh`/`start.bat` script.

 ### Visualizing `.dot` files data
-By default, generated graphs are placed into `dot_output` directory and are in [DOT format](https://www.graphviz.org/doc/info/lang.html).
+By default, generated graphs are placed into `output/dot_output` directory and are in [DOT format](https://www.graphviz.org/doc/info/lang.html).
 In order to convert these files into human-readable form, the `dot` utility can be used.
 For Linux systems, run `dot -Tpdf -o<desired-output-location> <path-to-dot-files>` to receive a PDF document with the underlying graph depicted.